webix-hub/docs/data/api/refs/renderstack.md

 {{api
 - api/renderstack_customize.md - redefines the 'type' property
-- api/renderstack_getitemnode.md - returns html element of item by item id
+- api/renderstack_getitemnode.md - returns html element of the item
 - api/renderstack_locate.md - gets the id of an item from the specified HTML event
 - api/renderstack_render.md - renders the specified item or the whole component
 - api/renderstack_showitem.md - scrolls the component to make the specified item visible